regularjs/guide/en/syntax/expression.md

 # Expression

 Expression is the core of template and watcher-system.

 <a name="expression"></a>
 you can also use `Regular.expression` to create an expression at runtime.

-A Expression object have two important part:
+An Expression object have two important parts:

 * __get(context)__

-  the getter of the expression, you need pass a component to it as the context.
+  the getter of the expression.
+You need pass a component to it as the context.

-  it return the expression's evaluated value. in [watcher-system](../core/binding.md), regularjs use getter to determine whether the data is changed.
+  it returns the expression's evaluated value.
+In [watcher-system](../core/binding.md), regularjs use getter to determine whether the data has changed.

   _example:_